 Step-by-Step Surgical Process

-• The diseased bowel portion is removed through a protected small incision
+• The diseased bowel portion is removed.

 Why Choose Dr Vinay Samuel Gaikwad for Colorectal Cancer Surgery in India?